haquefardeen/awesome-dot/README.md

     Kubernetes cluster.
 The focus is specific on Validators.
   - [Subwasm](https://github.com/chevdor/subwasm)-Subwasm is a cli utility inside a Substrate WASM Runtime.
 It can inspect and compare the metadata of Substrate based runtimes such as Polkadot or Kusama.
+  - [Crunch](https://github.com/turboflakes/crunch)- A command-line interface (CLI) to easily automate payouts of staking rewards on
+    Substrate-based chains.